-- 10.2 The proposed projects align closely with the LSTF programme objective and will provide health and environmental benefits for the employees and residents of Woking. - 10.3 It is therefore recommended that the Joint Committee approve funding for these projects.
+9.2 The proposed projects align closely with the LSTF programme objective and will provide health and environmental benefits for the employees and residents of Woking.
+It is therefore recommended that the Joint Committee approve funding for these projects.

-11. WHAT HAPPENS NEXT:
+10. WHAT HAPPENS NEXT:

-- 11.1 The approval of the Joint Committee allows officers to proceed to introduce the bus stop clearways as legally enforceable, and this would include a letter informing local residents and business. - 11.2 Should the project funding for the Business Forum proposals be approved, the schemes will be delivered by a project team consisting of Travel SMART staff and their consultants.
-Parsons Brinkerhoff. - 11.3 Further consultation will be carried out in September regarding the detail of any works required with members of Woking Borough Council, Surrey Highways and the Basingstoke Canal Authority. - 11.4 Regular progress reports will continue to be made to the Woking LSTF and Future Transport Planning Task Group.
-Proposals for the remaining funding will be brought to the next appropriate committee.
+- 10.1 The Travel SMART programme will continue to be delivered during the final financial year and updates will be presented to the LSTF Task Group and this Joint Committee. - 10.2 The approval of the Joint Committee allows officers to proceed to introduce the bus stop clearways as legally enforceable, and this would include a letter informing local residents and business. - 10.3 Should the project funding for the Business Forum proposals be approved, the schemes will be delivered by a project team consisting of Travel SMART staff and their consultants, Parsons Brinkerhoff.